Sov3rain/Messager/README.md

 Events are defined by a custom class, which can hold additional data.
 The class needs to implement the `IEventBase` interface.
 You can extend, inherit and derive from this class as you want as long as it implements the interface.

+You can add your custom classes to the `Events.cs` file to keep things organized.

 #### a.
 Create your own class

 ```C#